edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-10-09-ada-training-for-employers.md

 All public and governmental entities are bound by the Americans With Disabilities Act, as are [private employers with 15 or more employees](https://adata.org/faq-search?keys=&tid=All&tid_1=All&spmsde_field1=).
 Your training courses need to cover a variety of topics to ensure that everyone has the information they need to help your business thrive.

-{% asset 'blog/2019-10-09-ada-training-for-employers-01.jpg'
-  alt='Public, government, and private employers with 15+ employees must comply with the ADA' magick:resize='1170' @pic %}
+{% picture blog blog/2019-10-09-ada-training-for-employers-01.jpg --alt Public, government, and private employers with 15+ employees must comply with the ADA %}

 To start, basic ADA training for employees should be an integrated part of all of your company trainings.
 Add information for disability awareness training that includes things like: